ajbanjara/Wireshark/Lua.md

 ## Wireshark's Lua API

-Wireshark’s Lua API Reference Manual can be found [here](https://www.wireshark.org/docs/wsdg_html_chunked/wsluarm.html).
+Wireshark’s Lua API Reference Manual can be found [here](https://www.wireshark.org/docs/wsdg_html_chunked/wsluarm_modules.html).
 Changes to the API can be found [here](/Lua/ApiChanges).

 ## Examples

 Examples of generic Lua code can be found in [The Sample Code](http://lua-users.org/wiki/SampleCode) page of Lua-Users wiki.

-Examples of wireshark and tshark specific scripts can be found in [the Lua examples wiki page](/Lua/Examples), as well as on the [Contrib repository wiki page](/Contrib).
+Examples of wireshark and tshark specific scripts can be found in [the Lua examples wiki page](/Lua/Examples), as well as on the [Contrib repository wiki page](/Contrib) and the Wireshark Developer’s Guide [Lua Support in Wireshark](https://www.wireshark.org/docs/wsdg_html_chunked/wsluarm.html).

 ## External Links